ccj5351/mystudynotes/_posts/stereo_matching/2021-10-16-merge_depth_bins.md

+---
+layout: post
+title:  "How to merge histogram bins (edges and counts) by bin-count condition?"
+date:   2021-10-16 16:18:12 -0700
+categories: Research
+---

-# Question:
+## Question:
 - [How to merge histogram bins (edges and counts) by bin-count condition?](https://stackoverflow.com/questions/59590267/how-to-merge-histogram-bins-edges-and-counts-by-bin-count-condition)

-# My answer to this question
+## My answer to this question
 I met this problem in my own reserach project, so I searched this question and posted my answer, hoping to help others and myself for reviewing.

 - See [my answer](https://stackoverflow.com/questions/59590267/how-to-merge-histogram-bins-edges-and-counts-by-bin-count-condition/70417945#70417945):